 Here are some ways to help you mitigate risks and sell jewelry online safely and efficiently.

-The online jewelry market has seen a significant boost in the last year, growing over 10.7%, with a total estimated value of $71.3 billion in the United States, and over $250 billion, globally.
-By 2019, this is expected to grow to the value of $407.5 billion.
+The online jewelry market has seen a significant boost in the last year, growing over 10.7%, with a total estimated value of $71.3 billion in the United States, and over $250 billion globally.

 The online jewelry retail business is based on very tenuous bonds of customer-brand trust, especially for newer brands.
 Customer expectations are generally higher and more discerning when it comes to jewelry — a no-brainer, considering the high value of the product.